-Have you already heard bits and pieces on shared, VPS, dedicated, or cloud hosting but these sound super vague to you?
+You may have already heard bits and pieces on shared, vps, dedicated, or cloud hosting but these might sound super vague to you.

 Table Of Content

 - What is Shared Hosting?

 - What is VPS Hosting?

 What is Shared Hosting?